Home » Blog Posts » 15 Epic Things To Do In Tbilisi, Georgia

 We stayed overnight in Sighnaghi on our Week in Georgia Itinerary.
 But if that’s not possible, you can enjoy Kakheti on a day trip from Tbilisi.

-🔍 Check Kakheti Wine Tasting Tour Availability
+🔍 Click to Reserve A Kakheti Wine Tasting Tour

 Personal favourites are Saperavi (full-bodied red) and Tsinandali (dry white).